iceHtwoO/RustGrapher/README.md

 ## Controls

 - `return` - Centers the camera on the average poisson of all nodes.
-- `Space` - Start/Pause simulation
+- `space` - Start/Pause simulation
-- `Scroll Wheel` - Zoom in or out
+- `scroll wheel` - Zoom in or out
 - `W`, `A`, `S` and `D` - to move the camera

 ## Usage